 Some Christians immediately object to say, "Pastors have the authority to remove people from the church," but I challenge any Christian to show me a chapter and verse where pastors are given that authority on their own.
 The WHOLE congregation has that instruction in Matthew 18:15-20, and it is supposed to involve the entire Body of believers within that group before any removal is initiated.
 That doesn't mean board of directors, or the elders, or the deacons--the ENTIRE congregation is supposed to be involved.
 I have listened to many testimonies and personally witnessed pastors kicking Christians out without Biblical justification in that manner.
 In 1 Corinthians 5:9-13, there is instruction to remove people who call themselves brethren and openly live a sinful lifestyle, but no where does it give a single pastor or deacon or elder the authority or sole responsiblity to do this without the rest of the congregation involved.

 Another interesting excuse for the non-biblical authority of some church leaders is claiming they are "accountable" to another Christian, and based on their claims, that is supposed to give them some sort of more credible authority.
-That raises some interesting questions because, often times, they will never reveal who it is they are accountable to, and generally, the people to whom the pastor makes himself accountable to are hand-picked by the pastor himself, and someone who will, in most cases, not give the pastor proper rebuke when he does wrong.
+That raises some interesting questions because, often times, they will never reveal who it is they are accountable to, and generally, the people to whom the pastor makes himself accountable to are hand-picked by the pastor himself, and someone who will, in most cases, not give the pastor proper rebuke when he does wrong because his cherry-picked buddy is violating Scripture on the same account.
 (Or the pastor will never reveal to his accountable partner that he did wrong in the first place, because the pastor himself decides what is and is not wrong according to his own authoritative standards.)
-We all do this in some respect, but what makes the pastor's "accountability-buddy" more legitimate than any other Christian's?
+We all have been guilty of this in some respects, but what makes the pastor's "accountability-buddy" more legitimate than any other Christian's?

 And this begs another interesting question: Is the "accountibility-buddy" accountable to someone else?
 This really gets into respecters of persons (sin), and many "authorities" in top "clergy" levels of the church system have what seems to be a higher level club that only certain people are allowed in.
 What we ought to be doing is keeping open levels of communication with the congregation, via whatever means necessary, and relying on our Lord Jesus Christ via the Holy Spirit to make us accountable to Him.